trailofbits/polyfile/README.md

 This research was developed by [Trail of Bits](https://www.trailofbits.com/) with funding from the Defense Advanced Research Projects Agency (DARPA) under the SafeDocs program as a subcontractor to [Galois](https://galois.com).
-This code is in the process of being open-sourced with the goal of distribution under an Apache license.
-However, until that happens, it is only to be used and distributed under the cooperative agreement between SafeDocs performers. © 2019, Trail of Bits.
+It is licensed under the [Apache 2.0 lisense](LICENSE).
+The [PDF parser](polyfile/pdfparser.py) is modified from the parser developed by Didier Stevens and released into the public domain. © 2019, Trail of Bits.